CHEYENNE — Brody Cress couldn't hear the final horn over the championship Sunday crowd at the World's Largest Rodeo.

 “I couldn’t tell what that first horse was doing,” Cress said.
 “I knew I did my job but I didn’t know what they were going to do with him.”

 The Hillsdale native, who was a three-time state wrestling champion at Cheyenne East, the campus of which is 4 miles from the Frontier Days Rodeo grounds, unearthed a deafening roar from his hometown crowd and felt its energy.
-He tuned out the notes of Eminem’s 2002 song “Lose Yourself” from the speakers as he cinched his rope inside chute No. 5 and the gate opened with his nod.
+He ignored the notes of Eminem’s 2002 song “Lose Yourself” from the speakers as he cinched his rope inside chute No. 5 and the gate opened on his nod.

-An 8-second ride later, he rested his left arm on the gate in the middle of the arena with his eyes fixed on the video board that forced him to re-live his ride before displaying his final score.
-The crowd dulled momentarily in anticipation, only to shake the grandstands to its foundation.
+An 8-second ride later, he rested his left arm on the gate in the middle of the arena with his eyes fixed on the video board that forced him to re-live his ride.
+The crowd dulled momentarily in anticipation, only to shake the grandstands to its foundation upon the reveal of his final score.

 “I’ve been coming to this rodeo since I was a little kid and I’ve always dreamed of winning it,” Cress said.
 “It was awesome to be able to go out and do that in front of family and friends and everyone that knows me.”